nicholas-fedor/watchtower/CONTRIBUTING.md

 ```

 For multi-architecture dev images (amd64, i386, armhf, arm64v8, riscv64), use Docker Buildx after cross-compiling binaries to `dist/watchtower_linux_{GOARCH}/watchtower` (matching the dev workflow structure).
 Alternatively, trigger the `release-dev.yaml` workflow manually via GitHub Actions for dev image builds with SBOM and provenance attestations.

+For prod images (with binaries/archives), use the prod config as above.

+The shared `build/docker/Dockerfile` is used for both, with COPY watchtower /watchtower matching GoReleaser's binary placement.

 ## Submitting Pull Requests